Learn how to brand yourself on LinkedIn and boost your LinkedIn profile views in this interview with LinkedIn profile specialist, Kait LeDonne.

 Priya Florence Shah:

 Absolutely.
 So you can actually target your content to reach those or reach that audience right, deeper in the funnel.
-So let tell us a little more about your personal brand kit.
+So let tell us you a little more about your personal brand kit.

 Kait LeDonne: